Trixt0r/yame-dev/Readme.md

 This will watch the ng and electron parts and re-build as soon as a change happens.

-You will have to re-start the electron process of the editor, since the `electron-reload` module is not watching for changes in the plugins.
+Changes to plugins should also reload the web contents.
+Note that the browser main process will only restart as soon as a change happens to the main electron file, due to the behaviour of `electron-reload`.